 The ‘Indo-Pacific’ has become the focal point of India’s involvement with other countries in the South, Southeastern region, and Eastern regions of Asia.
 Act ‘East’ is gradually being changed into Act ‘Indo-Pacific.’

 The character of Indo-ASEAN ties has been significantly impacted by the rise of China since the end of the Cold War.
 But through cooperation in economic and security matters, they should continue to improve.

 The Act East policy aims to achieve long-term development goals for India’s North-Eastern region while also providing an extra channel for the country’s economic growth to fight China’s expanding hostility in South Asia.

-In the table below you can observe a few prominent differences between India’s ‘Act East’ and ‘Look East’ policies are listed.
+Listed in the table below, are a few prominent differences between India’s ‘Act East’ and ‘Look East’ policies.

 |Act East Policy||Look East Policy|